Why You Should Think Twice Before Giving a Pet as a Gift This Holiday Season

 3. Can you mitigate some of the extra stress common over the holidays?

 I can still picture the day I came home from my grandmother’s after two weeks of summer vacation to find that my mother had adopted a new puppy from the shelter while we were away.
 Her reasoning was simply that my brother and I had been able to pick out our two cats, and she wanted a turn deciding on the dog we’d grow up with.
 I walked into our house, dropped my bag, and screamed at the top of my lungs, so full of excitement that my noise sent the puppy hiding under a chair.
-Harry Truman (the dog) eventually got used to our childhood chaos, but looking back, some preparation might have helped make that first introductionopens in a new tab — and his first few days — a little less stressful.
-Set up a room in your home for the pet to acclimate, or spend time with your kids watching videos on how to appropriately (and safely) greet a new cat or dog.
+Harry Truman (the dog) eventually got used to our childhood chaos, but looking back, some preparation might have helped make that first introduction — and his first few days — a little less stressful.
+Set up a room in your home for the pet to acclimate, and spend time with your kids watching videos on how to appropriately (and safely) greet a new cat or dog.

 4. Build a foundation for success.